xFreed0m/LudusMagnus/README.md

 **Note: Please remember to tear-down the sandbox environment when done, since your Azure subscription is billed for the costs!**

-Then, login to your Azure account and select your subscription:
+Then, open PowerShell (pwsh.exe), login to your Azure account and select your subscription:

 ```powershell
 Login-AzAccount